 Videos/movies must be judged in a projected format.
 Videos or movies shall be from three to five minutes in length.
 Sound should follow the story line and should be more than dialog, but sound is not a required feature.
 In addition, all of the photographic techniques, such as the rule of thirds, composition, framing, etc., will be applied.
 Titles may used but are not required.
 Place thumb drive of the mp4 video in a quart self sealing plastic bag with entry tag.
 Exhibitor is responsible for supplying a computer to view the video.
 The Fair Board takes no responsibility for damage or theft of any equipment and/or materials used by the exhibitor.
 NO STATE FAIR CLASS.

 Video entries: Criteria for judging shall include:

-1. Evidence of story line 30%
+- 1. Evidence of story line

-2. Use of camera angles 15%
+- 2. Use of camera angles

-3. Use of zooming techniques 10%
+- 3. Use of zooming techniques

-4. Smoothness of scene changes 10%
+- 4. Smoothness of scene changes

-5. Story telling.
-No time or date should be imprinted on the tape or disk 35%
+- 5. Story telling.
+No time or date should TOTAL

-TOTAL 100%